ErenMcLaren/Neutron_PDF_to_CSV/README.md

 </li>

 ## Parenthetical:
-For how to use tabula's method "read_pdf": https://stackoverflow.com/a/49562555 \n For how to resolve the issue "modules 'tabula' has no attribute 'read_pdf'": https://stackoverflow.com/a/60532664 For why method 'read_pdf' was not included in tabula: https://stackoverflow.com/a/49997114 For another reason why 'read_pdf' was not working with tabula: https://stackoverflow.com/a/54123725 For how to respond to 'y/n' prompts in Jupyter Notebook: https://stackoverflow.com/a/39841757
+For how to use tabula's method "read_pdf": https://stackoverflow.com/a/49562555 \\
+For how to resolve the issue "modules 'tabula' has no attribute 'read_pdf'": https://stackoverflow.com/a/60532664 \\
+For why method 'read_pdf' was not included in tabula: https://stackoverflow.com/a/49997114 For another reason why 'read_pdf' was not working with tabula: https://stackoverflow.com/a/54123725 For how to respond to 'y/n' prompts in Jupyter Notebook: https://stackoverflow.com/a/39841757